 Sensors, instrumentation and measurement science underpin advances in all areas of engineering, science, technology and medicine.
 Sensor-enabled technologies are all around us.
 Often we are not even aware of them or even realise what they do.
 Read more Read less

-The average passenger car today has more than 200 sensors monitoring everything from speed, to temperature, tyre pressure and help with parking.
+The average passenger car today has more than 200 sensors monitoring everything from speed to temperature, tyre pressure to assistance with parking.
 Compare this to just two or three decades back when a car might have had just a handful.
 In mobile phones, sensors play a vital role in enabling us to use touch screen or even voice activated commands.
 Supermarkets use sensors to know when they need to open more tills to save you waiting.

 Technology has changed rapidly as a result of advances in sensor deployment – sensors are smaller, lighter and cheaper.
 However, the potential applications are even more exciting - what will our mobile phones be able to do by 2020?